tomaz/appledoc/Pods/Cedar/README.markdown

 If the default reporter for some reason does not fit your needs you can always write a custom reporter.  `CDRTeamCityReporter` is one such example.
 It was written to output test results in a way that TeamCity CI server can understand.
 You can tell Cedar which reporter to use by setting `CEDAR_REPORTER_CLASS` env variable to your custom reporter class name.

+### Finding Slow-Running Tests

+Set the `CEDAR_REPORT_SLOW_TESTS` environment vairables to have Cedar identify and prints out the slowest `N` (10 by default) tests in your suite, and the slowest `N` top-level groups.
+These top-level groups typically have a one to one correspondence with your spec files allowing you to easily identify the slowest running slow files.
+You can change `N` by setting the `CEDAR_TOP_N_SLOW_TESTS` env variable.

+### Faster Failure Reporting

+Set the `CEDAR_REPORT_FAILURES_IMMEDIATELY` environment variable to have Cedar print failure details before finishing running all tests.

 ### JUnit XML Reporting